vinceperkins/vinceperkins.github.io/_posts/2022-06-23-kafka-stream.md

   alt: Kafka
 ---

 Kafka is an open-source distributed event streaming platform.
 The Confluent platform seen in the project runs an enhanced distribution of Kafka designed for community and commercial use.
-Using Python, Javascript, and a docker Kafka installation we can produce data and then create a web server that initiates the data consumption process. can be output to the Kafka dashboard.
+Using Python, Javascript, and a docker Kafka installation we can produce data and then create a web server that initiates the data consumption process.

 ## Setup Kafka Docker Container